-Given desired output requirements, setup Subscriber Lists and Data Extensions in the Marketing Cloud.
+Given the desired output requirements, set up Subscriber Lists and Data Extensions in the Marketing Cloud.

 There are two different methods to store and segment subscriber data in Marketing Cloud: Subscriber Lists and Data Extensions.
 While Subscriber Lists have limited functionality, Data Extensions provide full flexibility to store and relate subscriber information.

 A Subscriber List is a collection of Subscribers who opted-in to receive email communication from Marketing Cloud.
 Subscribers automatically belong to the standard All Subscribers list, and additional Subscriber Lists can be created to segment Subscribers for targeted email communication.

 Subscriber Lists always store the email address and subscriber status for each subscriber in the list.
 Optionally, a Subscriber Key can be defined to identify Subscribers in Marketing Cloud.
 In addition, further information about Subscribers can be stored in Subscriber Lists, by creating profile and preference attributes.

 The subscriber status defines the email deliverability to a single subscriber.
 Following statuses exist:

 The Subscriber Key is a unique value assigned to each subscriber, to identify Subscribers in Marketing Cloud.
 Using the Subscriber Key feature to reference Subscribers is optional.
 If no Subscriber Key is used, then the email address is used for identification.

 Using Subscriber Keys instead of email addresses to identify Subscribers, allows storing the same email address multiple times in the same or different Subscriber Lists.
 Like this, multiple subscriber attributes for the same email address can be maintained.
 A use case for this is if the same email address is shared by multiple Subscribers with different subscriber attributes, such as family members or business contacts.